 Log In From Built-In Administrator Account

 Now you must log in to the Administrator account that you enabled earlier.
-This will allow you to have the necessary privileges needed to make changes to the protected system files.
+This will allow you to have the privileges to repair missing or corrupted system files.

 Run DISM Utility